Mission

 SJCSD instruction is:

-- Supplemented through Head Start in 26 classrooms at five elementary schools; Voluntary Pre-Kindergarten (VPK) in 48 classrooms at 13 elementary schools and FCTC; Pre-school Exceptional Student Education in 48 classrooms at 12 elementary schools
+• Supplemented through Head Start in 26 classrooms at five elementary schools and FCTC; Voluntary Pre-Kindergarten (VPK) in 54 classrooms at 14 elementary schools and FCTC; Pre-school Exceptional Student Education in 54 classrooms at 12 elementary schools and FCTC

 Bartram Trail High School

-- The Information Technology Academy – a coherent and rigorous content aligned with challenging academic standards, content includes computer application skills, computer hardware, software applications, web applications, web page design, systems support and network concepts
+• The Information Technology Academy – a coherent and rigorous content aligned with challenging academic standards, content includes computer application skills, computer hardware, software applications, web applications, programming, web page design, systems support and network concepts

 Beachside High School

-- Academy of Information Technology – focuses on software development and includes the fundamentals of programming
+• Academy of Information Technology – focuses on software development, including the foundations of programming and software development, as well as procedural and object-oriented programming

 Creekside High School